Mahyar Monshipour: Fight Of The Year

 On March 18, 2006, in Levallois-Perret, Monshipour defended his belt for the sixth time, this time against the Thai Somsak Sithchatchawal.
 True to his simple tactic of demolishing opponents, the Poitevin seeks victory.
 Exhausted, and gasping for air, he was defeated by a boxer who proved ultimately more lucid.
 Knocked down early on, Monshipour was nevertheless able to make up ground.
 But he never managed to bend his opponent.
 A terrible counter in the 6th recovery had seriously shaken the Frenchman.
 In the 9th and 10th round, Somsak Sithchatchawal threw a barrage of shots that prompted the referee to end the fight.

 Monshipour decided to end his career after this fight.

-This fight of a rare intensity, is crowned fight of the year 2006, even though defeated he still receives this distinction, This is the third time a Frenchman, after Georges Carpentier in 1924 and in 1950 Laurent Dauthuille has won this honour.
+Even though defeated, this was crowned fight of the year in 2006.
+This is the third time a Frenchman, after Georges Carpentier in 1924 and in 1950 Laurent Dauthuille won this honour.

 The Return of Monshipour

 On October 8, 2008, Monshipour announced his comeback two and a half years after his last fight.
 On December 1, 2008, he beat Emiliano Salvini by disqualification during the 6th round and defeated Sean Hughes by referee stoppage in the 8th round on January 24, 2009 and defeated Felix Machado March 13, 2009 by abandoning the call of the 5th round.
 On July 4, 2009, he faces world title WBA of bantamweight reigning champion Anselmo Moreno but lost points in Poitiers.